piebotai/bot/README.md

 The Buy task simply buys a set amount of each of your enabled coins.

-The value PieBot buys for each coin is set in the `_config.py` file using the `max_buy_order_value` environment variable.
+The value PieBot buys for each coin is set in the `_config.py` file using the `buy_order_value` environment variable.
 This can be adjusted to meet the needs of your strategy, as well as the frequency at which this task runs, using the `buy_frequency` environment variable.

 If there is not enough USDT to complete the whole order, PieBot will skip the task and wait until it is called again.